 Have you just found out you are pregnant and wondering if working out is a good idea during these next 9 months?
 With my first pregnancy that was one of my biggest questions, so I searched high and low to find out what is the best thing to do for myself and my future baby.
 I found overwhelming evidence that exercise is good for pregnancy which I explain below as well as answer some commonly asked questions.

-Prior to getting pregnant I was hitting the gym 4 days a week and training for a powerlifting meet.
+Prior to getting pregnant, I was hitting the gym 4 days a week and training for a powerlifting meet.
 So when I found out I was pregnant one of the first questions I had was if I could still work out.
-After consulting my OB/GYN and doing some research I was assured that it is completely acceptable to continue the type of training I was doing pre pregnancy.
+After consulting my OB/GYN and doing some research I was assured that it is completely acceptable to continue the type of training I was doing pre-pregnancy.

-Keep in mind, I am giving information for low risk pregnancies such as my own, if your pregnancy is high risk some of this may not apply to you.
+Keep in mind, I am giving information for low-risk pregnancies such as my own, if your pregnancy is high risk some of this may not apply to you.
 Please consult with your OB/GYN to make sure your workout plan will work for you.

-Benefits of Prenatal Exercise
+What Are the Benefits of Prenatal Strength Exercise?